 How Do I Stop Wage Garnishment Judgment?

 Once a judgment has been made, it is hard to overturn.
 You have a few options in order to satisfy the judgment.
 Your first choice is to pay off the debt as fast as possible so your income will no longer be deducted.
 You can also contact a debt and bankruptcy attorney to provide you with more options that may be available to you.

 Will Bankruptcy Stop Wage Garnishment?

-Eliminating wage garnishment is a prime reason to initiate bankruptcy proceedings.
+Eliminating wage garnishment is a prime reason to file bankruptcy.
 Thanks to automatic stay regulations, creditors must cease all attempts to collect a debt once the appropriate paperwork has been filed, which gives debtors a chance to get their finances back on track without impeding necessary daily expenses.

 However, certain types of debts must continue to be paid throughout the bankruptcy process.
 These “priority debts” often fall outside the purview of the automatic stay.
 A reliable bankruptcy attorney can help you understand the limits of the automatic stay and help you restructure loan agreements when possible.